 Spring & Fall – Spring and Fall offer the best weather, not too hot, and not too cold.

-Partly cloudy skies.
-High 92F.
+Sun and a few passing clouds.
+High 114F.
 NE winds shifting to W at 10 to 15 mph.

 What To Do

 Hiking – There are hundreds of trails for hiking within Grand Canyon-Parashant National Monument.
 Popular hiking trails and destinations include:

 - Grand Wash Bench Trail